Kelvin285/Jelly-Blocks-Cave-Game/README.md

 Experimental project using a GPU-Based MLS/MPM simulation The goal of the project was to see if I could create a playable game using a GPU-based particle simulation The physics in the game are simple AABB collisions aside from the particle simulation.
 You can place and break blocks similarly to Minecraft.
-W, A, S, and D to move
+W, A, S, and D to move,
-Left-Click to break blocks
+Left-Click to break blocks,
 Right-Click to place blocks

 Current Features: